Versión en español aquí.

 A criminal proceeding against a self-proclaimed Venezuelan «anti-blockade agent» is currently underway before the U.S. justice system.
 This process represents another step in the search for accountability abroad for Venezuela state corruption.
 The individual’s image as a «Venezuelan ambassador, [who] has provided basic foodstuffs… to meet the needs of social welfare programs in Venezuela,» contrasts with legal actions in the U.S. brought against him and his associates.

 U.S. authorities have charged the defendants with conspiracy to commit international money laundering and laundering of monetary instruments worth hundreds of millions of U.S. dollars.
-These would come from their transnational businesses, linked to acts of corruption by the Venezuelan State in investing in the welfare of its population, particularly public corruption related to the importation of basic foodstuffs.
+These would come from their transnational businesses, linked to acts of corruption of the Venezuelan State in investing in the welfare of its population, particularly public corruption related to the importation of basic foodstuffs.

-Corruption by the Venezuelan State
+Corruption of the Venezuelan State

 The self-appointed «anti-blockade agent» is a businessman originally from Colombia, named Alex Nain Saab Morán.
 According to investigative journalists, Alex Saab –together with his compatriot, Alvaro Enrique Pulido Vargas– went from medium-sized trader to international businessman in a short period of time.
 Saab executed a variety of contracts with the Venezuelan State worldwide that reached amounts in millions of U.S. dollars of very high digits.
 This happened, according to investigative journalists, particularly under the administration of Nicolás Maduro.